Metcalfa pruinosa: Distribution

-The species is native to North America (Nearctic realm), but it is today found throughout Europe (Austria, Britain, France, Italy, Hungary, Romania, Slovenia, Poland, Switzerland, and Moldova), in the Neotropical realm and in South Korea.
+The species is native to North America (Nearctic realm), but it is today found throughout Europe (Austria, Britain, France, Spain, Italy, Hungary, Romania, Slovenia, Poland, Switzerland, and Moldova), in the Neotropical realm and in South Korea.

 Description

 Adults of Metcalfa pruinosa can reach a length of 5.5–8 mm and a width of 2–3 mm at the widest point.
 They are initially whitish.
 The color of adults may vary from brown to gray, in connection with the presence of a bluish white epicuticular wax, covering especially the nymphs.
 The large and prominent compound eyes are yellow.
 The mouthparts are adapted for piercing and sucking.
 The trapezoidal forewings are held vertically, wrapping the body when the insect is at rest.
 The front wings have veined costal cell and several characteristic whitish spots.
 The hind tibiae usually have two lateral spines in addition to the other spines at the apex.

 Nymphs may reach a length of about 3.2 mm.
 Color varies from whitish to light green, with relative large tufts of white wax on the abdomen.